Tamilvanan1/chatimport/README.md

 # chatimport
 To set up and run the project locally, please follow these steps:

+Update the JWT_SECRET environment variable in the .env file to your JWT secret key, like this: JWT_SECRET=your_jwt_secret_key.

   1.npm i
   2. npx tsc to compile
   3. node dist/app.js to start the server